MKolman/aoc-lang/README.md

 ## Values

 The number of built-it types is very limited.
-There are only 3 types defined below.
+There are many types as defined below.
 Each variable is able to hold any value and can freely change its typing.

 ### Nil